+•Continued Obligatory Assessment:

-- Continued Obligatory Assessment: - a) Experiments: Before the class sessions students have to participate in experiments using the Global Campus.
+- a) Experiments (10 points): Before the class sessions students have to participate in experiments using the Global Campus.
 Experiments consist in acting as a player in a game theoretic situation, and playing against the rest of the class.
-Experiments are evaluated exclusively on the basis of the remunerations obtained during the game. - b) Practical exercises: present and participate in the solution of problem sets and practical cases for the seminars.
-Attendance to the seminar is obligatory.
-Missing three or more seminars will automatically result in a failing grade.
-Seminar exemptions can be granted only for medical reasons. - Final Obligatory Exam.
-A passing grade in the course requires a minimum of 40 over 100 points in the final exam.
+Experiments are evaluated exclusively on the basis of the remunerations obtained during the game. - b) Participation in lectures and seminars (10 points): 1 point will be awarded for attending a seminar.
+Three additional points can be obtained by remarkable participation in the solution of problem sets and practical cases.
+Negative points can be given for bad behavior (talking in class, being late, and other types of missbehaviour) - •Final Obligatory Exam (80 points): A passing grade in the course requires a minimum of 33 over 80 points in the final exam.